garrettbland/garrettbland.com/posts/my-simple-webpack-setup.md

 ---
-pageTitle: My Simple Webpack Setup
+title: My Simple Webpack Setup
+published: June 5, 2020
 ---

-# My simple webpack setup

-_Published June 5, 2020_

 When I started really getting into javascript and adding more functionality to my sites, something I really struggled with, was webpack.
 Below I have outlined my simple webpack setup, and hopefully this can help you.